cepthomas/ClipExplorer/README.md

 # ClipExplorer
-Tool for playing audio and midi clips.
+A windows tool for playing audio and midi file clips.
+This is intended to be used for auditioning parts for use in compositions created in a real DAW.

-- Midi timing has reduced accuracy as this is mainly intended for auditioning parts to be included in a proper DAW.
+To that end, and because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
+Likewise, minimal attention has been paid to aesthetics over functionality.
+This explains the poor color choices.
+Audio and midi play devices are limited to the very basic ones found on all windows boxes and sound pretty bad.
+This application can be extended to include better playback as needed.

-- Windows only - uses plain wave out.
+# Usage
-- Midi default is Windows GM unless you have something else installed.
+The simple UI shows a tree directory navigator on the left and standard audio transport family of controls on the right.
+Depending on file choice, audio or midi specific controls will be shown.
+Files can have tags applied for the purpose of filtering.
+Click on the settings icon to get your options.

 # Third Party
 This application uses these FOSS components: